y330/FragmentQR/README.md

 <h3>TODO</h3><p>
   <ol>
-    <li>add keyboard shorcut to open popup with link to text fragment as a placeholder in the textarea</li>
+    <li>Add keyboard shortcut to open popup with link to text fragment as a placeholder in the textarea</li>
   </ol>

 Website: http://bit.ly/FragQRWebsite<p>